Engineering A.S. (EGRS)

 Upon successful completion of this program, graduates will be able to:

-understand concepts, physical laws, and basic principles and apply them in the solution of problems in engineering mechanics, engineering physics, and college-level chemistry.
+Understand concepts, physical laws, and basic principles and apply them in the solution of problems in engineering mechanics, engineering physics, and college-level chemistry.

-have the ability to analyze a problem in a simple and logical manner.
+Analyze a problem in a simple and logical manner.

-have developed experimental techniques in making measurements in the laboratory, analyzing and interpreting experimental results, and determining errors in measurements and results.
+Developed experimental techniques in making measurements in the laboratory, analyzing and interpreting experimental results, and determining errors in measurements and results.

-be able to demonstrate mathematical skills to the level of a completed course sequence in calculus and analytical geometry.
+Demonstrate mathematical skills to the level of a completed course sequence in calculus and analytical geometry.

-have learned basic drafting techniques and understand industrial-type drawings.
+Perform basic drafting techniques and understand industrial-type drawings.

-understand the nature and function of engineers in their varied fields.
+Understand the nature and function of engineers in their varied fields.

-be able to communicate effectively, particularly in written laboratory reports.
+Communicate effectively, particularly in written laboratory reports.

-have acquired a general education base for the social sciences and humanities.
+Have a general education base for the social sciences and humanities.

-have a foundation for continuing learning and the competencies necessary to solve new engineering and physical problems as they arise.
+Have a foundation for continuing learning and the competencies necessary to solve new engineering and physical problems as they arise.

 Transfer information for this program is on file in the Transfer Center.
 For more information, contact an academic advisor or counselor.